Governors and Staff

 The Governing Body

 The Governing Body consists of representatives of The Worshipful Company of Haberdashers, the world of education, the catchment area of the schools and former pupils.
-The Chairman of the Aske Board is Mr Simon Cartmell, OBE.
+The Chairman is Mr Simon Cartmell, OBE.
 Mr Cartmell can be contacted at the address via the below:

 Mr Simon Cartmell OBE